-- 9. Return to the elevation view, then select File> Close to close the view.
-The Closing Elevation dialog will appear, click OK.
-If you had made edits to the elevation view, clicking OK would update those edits to the layout view.
-In this case, no changes were made, so it doesn't matter. - Return to floor plan view.
+- Return to the elevation view, then select File> Close to close the view.
+In the Update View to Layout dialog, click OK.
+If you had made changes in the elevation view, clicking OK would update those changes to the layout view.
+In this case, no changes were made, so it doesn't matter. - 10.
+Return to floor plan view.
 A camera symbol now displays, indicating the position of your saved elevation camera.